 “Ganbatte!”
 Lucille had no idea what Akayama meant.
 “I believe in you, bird-thing!”

 The Galaxy Zephyr’s chest boiled.
-Akayama focused her consciousness back into one body.
+Akayama focused her consciousness back into a body.
 “I’m Nakayama now, understand?”

-“Yes!”
-The Hurricane’s mountain fired her body at the water world.
-Nakayama spread wings from her lab coat to dive at her largest island.
+“…Yes!”
+The Hurricane’s red mountain fired her body at the water-world, through the swarm of wriggling earthworms.
+Nakayama spread wings from her lab-coat to dive at her largest island.

 Mid-dive, Nakayama inspected wreckage from the tidal waves.
-The fruit trees were smashed but pine trees survived, as did birds.
-She was relieved to see all the islanders living atop the mountainous main island, safe from floods.
+The fruit-trees were smashed but pine trees survived, as did the flightless birds.
+She was relieved to see all the islanders living atop the mountainous main island safe from floods.
 “Nemo!
 Virgil Blue!”

 “Akayama!”
-Nemo alone stood guard of the centipede bushes in navy blue robes and a silver bird-mask.
+Nemo alone stood guard of the centipede-bushes, wearing navy blue robes and a silver bird-mask.

 “I can’t apologize enough for the floods.”
 Nakayama landed beside him.
 “You’re a wonderful parent, protecting your children like that.
 I hope you enjoyed fruits while they lasted.
 I’m sure at least some coconuts survived besides the pines.”